Nicholas Sparks (politician): Biography

 Around 1848, he had a street created through the center of his holdings; this would later be known as Sparks Street, one of Ottawa's central commercial areas.

 In 1847, he became a member of Bytown's first town council.
 When the new city of Ottawa was created to replace Bytown in 1855, Sparks also served on its council until 1860.

-Sparks' descendants continued to be prominent citizens in Ottawa for many generations, for example Percy Sparks spearheaded the creation of Gatineau Park.
+Sparks's descendants continued to be prominent citizens in Ottawa for many generations, for example Percy Sparks spearheaded the creation of Gatineau Park.
 Today there are many Sparks still living in Ottawa.